 - Shortens hairpins that end on measure position 0 of the next system to end on the last beat of the last measure of the previous system, in order to avoid hairpin line breaks (but for optimal playback this should not be done, it's just for visual reasons)

-- Puts articulations on rhythmic and slash notation measures on top of the staff. (mm.19-22)
+- Puts articulations on rhythmic and slash notation measures on top of the staff (except for those marked as "Below Note") (mm.19-22)

 - Puts tuplets on notes with lyrics on top in order to avoid collision with lyrics on bottom. (m.18)

 - Puts tuplets over one line (percussion) staves on top in order to avoid collision with dynamics on bottom. (m.43)

 - Optimized tuplet and/or default values from the tuplet preferences can be applied to all tuplets. (m.33)

 - Tuplets on extreme notes can be moved on top of the notes instead of staying on the stem side. (m.60)

 - Tuplet brackets on quarter note tuplets (and higher) can be hidden (turned off by default).